343rd Bomb Squadron: Strategic operations in Italy

 The squadron continued strategic bombardment raids on targets in occupied France, southern Germany, Czechoslovakia, Hungary, Austria and targets in the Balkans.
 These included industrial sites, airfields, harbors and lines of communication.
 Although focusing on strategic bombing, the squadron was sometimes diverted to tactical operations, supporting Operation Shingle, the landings at Anzio and the Battle of Monte Cassino.
 In the summer of 1944, the squadron supported Operation Dragoon, the invasion of southern France.
 The unit also assisted the Soviet advance into the Balkans, and supported Yugoslav Partisans and guerillas in neighboring countries.

 Return to the United States

 The squadron returned to the United States in May 1945.
 Upon arrival it was redesignated as a very heavy Boeing B-29 Superfortress squadron and began training for deployment to the Pacific to join strategic bombing campaign against Japan.
 In November 1945, the 98th Group was inactivated and the squadron moved to March Field, California, where it was assigned to the 40th Bombardment Group.
 B-29 training continued until the unit was inactivated in March 1946.

+Medal of Honor

+1st Lt.
+Donald D. Pucket was posthumously award the Medal of Honor for his actions in the attack against the oil installations in Ploesti, Rumania, on 9 July 1944.
+Just after "bombs away," his plane received heavy and direct hits from antiaircraft fire.
+One crewmember was instantly killed and 6 others severely wounded.
+The airplane was badly damaged, two engines were knocked out, the control cables cut, the oxygen system on fire, and the bomb bay flooded with gas and hydraulic fluid.
+He calmed the crew and administered first aid.
+He used the hand crank to open the jammed bomb bay doors to allow the gas to escape.
+The plane continued to lose altitude rapidly, so he ordered the crew to abandon ship.
+Three of the crew would not leave. he refused to abandon the 3 hysterical men and was last seen fighting to regain control of the plane.
+A few moments later the flaming bomber crashed on a mountainside.